blaidddwr/socref/CONTRIBUTING.md

 ### Footer

-The __footer__ references the Github Issue ID associated with the commit.
+The __footer__ references the GitHub Issue ID associated with the commit.
 The first line references the issue ID.
 The second line and thereafter is the issue title.
 The columns of each issue title line must be less than or equal to 72.
 The issue title can be on multiple lines.

 ```
-Github Issue #<Issue ID>
+GitHub Issue #<Issue ID>
 <Issue Title>
 ```